 - Identifying access improvements and supporting efforts to secure contributions to the Access Fund

-- Contributing towards further development of Miles without Stiles easy access routes and accessibility improvements with partners
+- Contributing towards further development of Miles without Stiles easy access routes and accessibility improvements to include Anniversary Gates with partners

 - Involvement in landscape and other partnerships and the protection and promotion of countryside assets